jbinko/Windows-Custom-Updates-Solution/README.md

 - Make sure all project prerequisites are met and installed
 - Download the latest version of this project from the releases web page: <https://github.com/jbinko/Windows-Custom-Updates-Solution/releases>.
 Following files are available in assets section:
-  - WVDCUS.zip - contains binary files which needs to be deployed to monitored hosts
+  - `WVDCUS.zip` - contains binary files which needs to be deployed to monitored hosts
-  - Source code.zip - Source code of this project
+  - `Source code.zip` - Source code of this project
-  - Source code.tar.gz - Source code of this project
+  - `Source code.tar.gz` - Source code of this project in different tar/zip format
-- Download the file WVDCUS.zip.
-In the downloads directory right click properties on the file and mark the checkbox Unblock.
-Click OK.
+- Download the file `WVDCUS.zip`.
+In the downloads directory right click `Properties` on the file and mark the checkbox `Unblock`.
+Click `OK`.
-- Extract the content of the WVDCUS.zip file on all monitored hosts into the WVDCUS directory.
+- Extract the content of the `WVDCUS.zip` file on all monitored hosts into the `WVDCUS` directory.
 For example into the directory: `C:\Program Files\WVDCUS`

 ## Provisioning of required Azure Cloud Services